stringiest/CV/README.md

 **Riches & Company** (May 2014 - July 2018)
 _Personal Tax / Payroll_

-- Responsible for a small portfolio of personal tax clients
-- Payroll administrator for all of the payrolls prepared by the firm
+Responsible for a small portfolio of personal tax clients & payroll administration for all of the payrolls prepared by the firm
 - Trialled and rolled out online payslips for clients, resulting in cost & time saving
 - Project-managed set-up of portal system to ensure that payroll communications would be GDPR compliant

 **Circle Housing (now part of Clarion)** (May 2010 - February 2014)
 _Service Charge Manager_

-- Managed service charges for c.8,000 properties across North and East London, with two direct reports
+Managed service charges for c.8,000 properties across North and East London, with two direct reports
 - Modelled unrecovered services onto existing service charge structure, to track costs in preparation for future recovery
 - Took year-long sabbatical to retrain as an accountant

 **Mole Valley Housing Association (now part of Clarion)** (October 2007 - April 2010)
 _Performance Officer_

-- Managed service charges for c.3,500 properties across North East Surrey
+Managed service charges for c.3,500 properties across North East Surrey
 - Set up service charge module on new software, allowing for full recovery across all services

 **Mole Valley District Council** (August 2004 - October 2007)
 _Housing Operations Performance Officer_

-- Managed service charges for c.3,500 properties across North East Surrey
-- Set up service charge module on new software, allowing for full recovery across all services
+Responsible for systems administration, rent finance, calculation of the annual rent increase for 3,500 properties and the monthly production of performance data
+- Produced a report analysing the shortfall in recovery of service charge costs under the fixed service charge system, resulting in migration to variable service charges and greater cost recovery.

 **Mole Valley District Council** (June 2002 - August 2004)
 _Support Services Officer (Rents)_

-- Responsible for rent finance administration and allocation of garages.
+Responsible for rent finance administration and allocation of garages.
 - Streamlined reconciliations process, resulting in cost-savings in staff time.

 **Mole Valley District Council** (September 2000 - June 2002)
 _Support Services Officer_

-- Responsible for the logging and coding of invoices for payment, and reception duties including providing basic rent and repairs information.
+Responsible for the logging and coding of invoices for payment, and reception duties including providing basic rent and repairs information.

 ## Interests